 Sales of a substantial number of shares of our common stock in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common stock.
-After this offering, we will have 102,967,635 outstanding shares of common stock assuming an initial public offering price of \$22.00, which is the midpoint of the range on the cover of this prospectus.
+After this offering, we will have 102,785,817 outstanding shares of common stock based on the initial public offering price of \$23.00.
 This includes shares that we are selling in this offering, which may be resold in the public market immediately.
 Following the consummation of this offering, shares that are not being sold in this offering will be subject to a 180-day lock-up period provided under lock-up agreements executed in connection with this offering described in "Underwriting (Conflicts of Interest)" and restricted from immediate resale under the federal securities laws as described in "Shares Eligible for Future Sale."
 All of these shares will, however, be able to be resold after the expiration of the lock-up period, as well as pursuant to customary exceptions thereto or upon the waiver of the lock-up agreement by on behalf of the underwriters.
 We also intend to register shares of common stock that we may issue under our equity compensation plans.
 Once we register these shares, they can be freely sold in the public market upon issuance, subject to the lock-up agreements.
 As restrictions on resale end, the market price of our stock could decline if the holders of currently restricted shares sell them or are perceived by the market as intending to sell them.